Esme's Excursions

 That's Ron at the bottom and me beside the cannons.

-Then we spent the afternoon strolling around truly beautiful, historic "Old San Juan."
+Then we spent the afternoon strolling around truly beautiful, historic "Old Sa

 Alas, all good things must come to an end.
 It took me eight years to persuade Ron to go on this trip and, yay, he caught the travel bug and is already planning one for 2008.